FrankJaco/homeassistant-wwino-addon/wonderful_wino/README.md

 Click **Save** in lower right corner of this panel.
 This completes the Addon configuration.
 We are now ready to start the addon.

 Go back to the Info tab, select your startup options. **Add to Side Bar** is strongly recommended at least at first.
+Click **Start**.
 You may want to check the log to ensure a proper first start.
 It should look something like this...

     Starting Wonderful Wino backend...
     2025-10-03 12:21:09,021 - app.db - INFO - Database initialized at /share/wwino/wine_inventory.db